 The Association for Christian Education of Blacktown Ltd was formed in 1958 by Christian people of Protestant persuasion.
 It was their intention to establish a school in which their children would be taught in a manner consistent with their understanding of the Bible.
-The School opened its doors in Kildare Rd, Blacktown in 1966, with 2 teachers and an enrolment of 32 students.
-By the end of 1968 the total enrolment was 75 students, and in 1971 the first Tyndale students left the School to attend local secondary schools.
+The School opened its doors in Kildare Rd, Blacktown in 1966, with 2 teachers, 3 classrooms and an enrolment of 32 students.
+In 1971, the first Tyndale students left the School to attend local secondary schools.

-In 1976 Tyndale Christian School ventured into Secondary Education, with planning underway to relocate the school facilities in order to allow for the anticipated growth.
-In 1979 the school moved to its current site on 58 Douglas Road and the first Year 12 class graduated in 1981.
-Tyndale’s numbers continued to increase, and the school double streamed in 1982, while the building program continued, with new primary facilities and specialist secondary classrooms added that year.
+In 1976, Tyndale Christian School ventured into Secondary Education.
+In 1979, the school moved to its current site on 58 Douglas Road and the first Year 12 class graduated in 1981.

-Tyndale has been blessed with a committed, expert teaching and support staff, many of whom have been faithful to the vision of Christian education at Tyndale for many years.
-Mr Peter van der Schoor, Mr Spencer Warren, Mr Graham Smith and Mr Geoff Clarke have all contributed to the life and growth of Tyndale in their role as Principal, and in 1993 Mr George Glanville, who had taught at Tyndale from 1981 to 1986, returned to serve as Principal.
-In 2009 our current Principal, Mr Jack Joyce, took over the leadership of the School.
+Over the years, Tyndale has been blessed with a committed, expert teaching and support staff, all of whom have been faithful to the vision of Christian education.
+Mr Peter van der Schoor, Mr Spencer Warren, Mr Graham Smith, Mr Geoff Clarke, Mr George Glanville and Mr Jack Joyce have all contributed to the life and growth of Tyndale in their role as Principal.
+In 2020, our current Principal, Mrs Rebecca Hall, took over the leadership of the School.

-In 2018 Tyndale Christian School has an enrolment of over 950 students from Preschool to Year 12, with over 120 staff members.
+Tyndale Christian School has a current enrolment of over 980 students from Preschool to Year 12, supported by approximately 140 staff members.
 As we reflect on Tyndale’s journey of over 50 years, we are grateful to those people who dreamed of a school where Jesus Christ would be central to learning and mindful of the sacrifice and commitment of parents through the years.
 Most of all we are grateful to God for his faithful provision, his guidance and blessing as we seek to serve and honour Him through our educational endeavours.

 Walking along the Embankment in London one discovers several statues of great people.
 One statue there is erected to the memory of William Tyndale.